 Sites U1608 and U1606 provide a composite succession that can constrain Pliocene climate variability and paleotemperatures and test whether or not the high Arctic warmth of the early mid-Pliocene is associated with enhanced heat advection through Baffin Bay.

 3.4.
-Summary of scientific objectives
+Scientific objectives